What Should We Make Of Trump's Speech Patterns — And Our Responses To Them?

 Yikes.
 Should those of us gravely worried about Trump's governance shed a habit of adopting his phrases?

-From another linguist's point of view, there's more to the story.
+From another linguist's point of view, there is more to the story.

-I reached out to Joanne Schiebman to ask what she thought of Wayne's piece in The New York Times.
-Schiebman explained by email that "many of the linguistic features that Trump has been criticized for are unremarkable, in the sense that they are commonly found in casual conversations."
+I reached out to Joanne Scheibman to ask what she thought of Wayne's piece in The New York Times.
+Scheibman explained by email that "many of the linguistic features that Trump has been criticized for are unremarkable, in the sense that they are commonly found in casual conversations."

-In other words, some of what seems like Trump's linguistic tics are actually quite functional in social context, as Schiebman's remarks make clear (edited, here, for length):
+In other words, some of what seems like Trump's linguistic tics are actually quite functional in social context, as Scheibman's remarks make clear (edited, here, for length):

 "In interactive discourse, repetition has important functions.
 It is used by speakers for emphasis (noted by Wayne), to express solidarity and ratification of another's point of view, to link ideas in discourse, and to help us remember what we hear.

-Note: An earlier version of this story misspelled Joanne Scheibman's last name as Schiebman.